 Our primary source of cash historically has been proceeds from the issuance of common stock, customer payments for our products and services, and borrowings under credit facilities.
-From January 1, 2005 through December 31, 2013, we issued common stock for aggregate net proceeds of \$84.5 million, excluding common stock issued in exchange for promissory notes.
+From January 1, 2005 through December 31, 2014, we issued common stock for aggregate net proceeds of \$86.9 million, excluding common stock issued in exchange for promissory notes.
 The proceeds from the sales of common stock have been used to fund our operations and capital expenditures.

-As of December 31, 2013, our principal sources of liquidity consisted of unrestricted cash and cash equivalents of \$14.4 million, which are invested primarily in money market funds; short- and long-term investments in marketable debt securities of \$19.6 million; and accounts receivable of \$15.2 million.
+As of December 31, 2014, our principal sources of liquidity consisted of unrestricted cash and cash equivalents of \$15.5 million, which are invested primarily in money market funds; short- and long-term investments in marketable debt securities of \$13.3 million; and accounts receivable of \$10.9 million.
 We invest cash not needed for current operations predominantly in high-quality, investment-grade, marketable debt instruments with the intent to make such funds available for operating purposes as needed.

-We currently have unbilled receivables pertaining to customer contractual holdback provisions, whereby we will invoice the final retention payment(s) due under certain sales contracts six to 19 months after the product has been shipped to the customer and revenue has been recognized.
-The customer holdbacks represent amounts intended to provide a form of security for the customer; accordingly, these receivables have not been discounted to present value per FASB ASC 835-30-15-3c.
-At December 31, 2013 and 2012, we had \$6.6 million and \$5.9 million of short- and long-term unbilled receivables, respectively.
+We currently have unbilled receivables pertaining to customer contractual holdback provisions, whereby we will invoice the final retention payment(s) due under certain sales contracts generally six to 24 months after the product has been shipped to the customer and revenue has been recognized.
+The customer holdbacks represent amounts intended to provide a form of security for the customer; accordingly, these receivables have not been discounted to present value.
+At December 31, 2014 and 2013, we had \$1.8 million and \$6.6 million, respectively, of short and long-term unbilled receivables.

 In 2009, we entered into a loan and security agreement (the "2009 Agreement") with a financial institution.
 The 2009 Agreement, as amended, provided a total available credit line of \$16.0 million.
 Under the 2009 Agreement, we were allowed to draw advances of up to \$10.0 million on a revolving line of credit or utilize up to \$15.9 million as collateral for stand-by letters of credit, provided that the aggregate of the outstanding advances and collateral did not exceed the total available credit line of \$16.0 million.
-Advances under the revolving line of credit incurred interest based on a prime rate index or on LIBOR plus 1.375%.
+Any advances under the revolving line of credit would incur interest based on a prime rate index or on LIBOR plus 1.375%.

 During the periods presented, we provided certain customers with stand-by letters of credit to secure our obligations for the delivery and performance of products in accordance with sales arrangements.
 Some of these stand-by letters of credit were issued under our 2009 Agreement.
 The stand-by letters of credit generally terminate within 12 to 48 months from issuance.
-As of December 31, 2013, the amounts outstanding on stand-by letters of credit collateralized under our 2009 Agreement totaled approximately \$3.6 million.
+As of December 31, 2014, the amounts outstanding on stand-by letters of credit collateralized under our 2009 Agreement totaled approximately \$2.3 million.